Learning to promote on the world’s biggest pinboard.

 Ergo, could Tumblr work well for your business?
 Depends on what your resources and goals are.
 Stick with us as we explore this make-or-break topic together.

-Planning your strategy for Tumblr
+Planning your strategy for Tumblr marketing

 Before you even begin creating a Tumblr username for your brand, take time to plan the following steps clearly.
 The clearer your strategy, the better your outcomes will be.
 Here are some of the questions worth asking (yourself) at this stage: